gracenng/gracenng/README.md

 ### Hello World 👋 I'm Grace 👩🏻‍💻

-  🌱 I'm a 2nd year Computer Engineering student at the UWaterloo.
+  🌱 I'm a second year Computer Engineering student at the UWaterloo.

   🌱 I'm looking for **Winter 2022 internship** in infrastructure, backend or security